 - Earth and Related Environmental Sciences

 Since 1st of January 2017 I am officially retired, so I suppose the correct title should be Professor Emeritus.
 However, not much has changed with regards to research.
 I am still very active within two of our research groups within Quaternary Sciences at the Department of Geology:(1) Glacial Processes, Sediments and Landforms and, (2) Reconstruction of Quaternary environments in Polar and mid-latitude regions - palaeoglaciology and climate history.
 Polar research lies close to my heart; since 1989 I have made extensive field work on Greenland, Svalbard, Siberia in arctic Russia and on Antarctica.
 More on my expeditions can be found on: (http://www.geol.lu.se/personal/prm/eng/expeditioner_sv.htm)

-Much of presently ongoing research centers around (i) the formation of drumlins in south Sweden and, (ii) glacial history and palaeo-environmental change in south Scandinavia for a period before the Last Glacial Maximum (50-30,000 years ago, MIS 3).
+Much of presently ongoing research centers around (i) the formation of drumlins in southern Sweden and, (ii) glacial history and palaeo-environmental change in southern Scandinavia for a period before the Last Glacial Maximum (70-30,000 years ago, Marine Isotope Stage (MIS) 3).

 News and activities: